HAH Food Security Champions

-We’d also like to hear from you if you have programs or projects to share with Rotarians and others.
+We’d also like to hear from you if you have creative and effective programs or projects to share.
 Our goal is to build our collective network to better support community-based collaborations to reduce hunger and food waste, while supporting local growers.

 Help organize work parties (like this gleaning project) with members in your community.

 Farm to Community

 Come learn about the programs that HAH manages:

 HAH’s core work is finding and delivering truckload-sized donations of produce for hunger relief partner warehouses.

 Harvest VISTA program places AmeriCorps members with local programs to build and improve connections between farmers and hunger relief organizations.

 Farm to Community connects small-scale growers with local hunger relief partners across Washington to develop wholesale connections to get nutrient-dense fruits and vegetables to those in need.

 Capacity Grants provide grant funding to help local hunger relief programs invest in capacity to handle perishable donations.